Dogs No Dogs

 As you take off from the East Rim Trailhead, the trail points directly toward the beautiful sandstone cliffs this area is famous for.
 The trail climbs up onto the Plateau for the first three miles.
-A few miles in from the East Rim Trailhead, you'll reach Jolly Gulch.
+At 2.8 miles from the East Rim Trailhead, you'll reach Jolly Gulch.
 This unmistakable canyon seems to drop out beneath your feet as you see it from the trail.
 The gulch marks a great turnaround point for a shorter run from the East Entrance and back.

 The middle section of the trail wanders across the plateau where the altitude is higher and the weather is a little cooler than the main canyon.
 The trail passes through a ponderosa pine forest and, after crossing the flat plateau where the ponderosa trees grow, it opens up with amazing views of the Echo Canyon Basin.